-Ms Ennis is a Certified Learning Provider (CLP) at Appleton Greene and she has experience in marketing, management and human resources.
-She has achieved a BS in Mathematics.
-She has industry experience within the following sectors: manufacturing; healthcare; education; biotechnology and industry 5.
+Ms Ennis is a Certified Learning Provider (CLP) at Appleton Greene and she has experience in Leadership, Digital Transformation and Organization Development.
+She has a Bachelor of Science in Mathematics and Education.
+She has industry experience within the following sectors: manufacturing; healthcare; hightech; biotechnology and pharmaceuticals.
 She has had commercial experience within the following countries: United States of America; Ireland and India or more specifically within the following cities: New York NY; Dublin; Hyderabad; Austin TX and Chicago IL.
-Her personal achievements include: personal achievement 1; personal achievement 2; personal achievement 3; personal achievement 4 and personal achievement 5.
+Her personal achievements include: Six Sigma Blackbelt, Two time winner of Honeywell Achievement/Excellence award for implementation of Total Rewards Program iand Intranet Manager Portal launch, Honeywell e-business and eHR transformation, Goldman Saks 10k Small Business incubator program and development of Manager Academy platform; 15 years as principal consultant of ThriveDigital Era helping businesses and leaders prepare for a future unlike the past.
 Her service skills incorporate: virtual business transformation (process improvement) ; executive coaching; leadership development; team building and change management.

 To request further information about Ms. Ennis through Appleton Greene, please Click Here.